Ateibuzena/libft/README.md

 8. **`return (count);`**: The function returns the value of `count`, which represents the total number of digits in `n`, including the sign if `n` is negative.

 In summary, this function calculates the number of digits in an integer `n`, including the sign if `n` is negative, using a `while` loop to repeatedly divide the absolute value of `n` by 10 until there are no more digits left.

+## Explanation of `ft_freedoble` function

+This function, `ft_freedoble`, is responsible for freeing memory allocated to a double pointer `ptr`, which represents an array of strings.

+1. **Iterating Through the Array**:
+   - It iterates through the array of strings using a while loop until it encounters a NULL pointer (indicating the end of the array).
+   - For each non-NULL pointer encountered, it frees the memory allocated to the string using the `free` function.

+2. **Freeing the Array Pointer**:
+   - After freeing all individual strings, it frees the memory allocated to the array pointer `ptr` itself using the `free` function.

+This function ensures proper memory deallocation for both the array of strings and the array pointer itself.
+It is useful for freeing memory allocated dynamically to arrays of strings to prevent memory leaks.

 # Ana Zubieta